jaredschultz214/jaredschultz214.github.io/index.md

       <div style="text-align: left;">
         I am a robotics engineer and graduate researcher in the Medical Robotics and Devices Lab at the University of Minnesota, where I work with <a href="https://cse.umn.edu/me/tim-kowalewski">Professor Timothy Kowalewski</a>.
 My current research focuses on robotic propulsion systems for neurovascular catheters with the goal of enabling accessible telerobotic stroke thrombectomy.
         <br><br>
         My role in the lab centers on the mechanical development and validation of robotic systems.
 I am responsible for the design, manufacturing, and assembly of major mechanical subsystems, including work involving patent-pending technology.
 I also develop and execute mechanical validation testing to characterize force and torque capabilities and ensure reliable system performance under realistic operating conditions.
-More detail about my research and my papers can be found <a href="https://jaredschultz214.github.io/research_and_papers">here</a>.
+More detail about my research and papers can be found <a href="https://jaredschultz214.github.io/research_and_papers">here</a>.
         <br><br>
         Outside of medical robotics, I have broad interests across robotics as a whole, including computer vision, feedback and control systems, autonomous systems, and mechanical robot design.
 You can find some of my projects <a href="https://jaredschultz214.github.io/projects">here</a>.
 I have wanted to work in robotics for as long as I can remember, starting with building projects from Legos and surplus motors with my dad, continuing through Boy Scouts robotics merit badge, and eventually joining my high school robotics team as a freshman.
 Today, I continue pursuing that passion through both research and competitive robotics.
         <br><br>